Small Business Lawyer in Scottsdale

 - Business Dissolution

-When a stakeholder or partner wishes to leave a company, there should be processes in place to enable the other principals to buy out his or her ownership and to account for a smooth transition.
+When a stakeholder or partner wishes to leave a company, there should be processes in place to enable the other principals to buy out his or her ownership interest and to account for a smooth transition.

 In some situations, however, the owners may not agree on how to end the relationship.
 In such situations, Arizona law allows an owner to seek judicial dissolution of the entity.
 This involves liquidating and dividing up the assets of the entity.